n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.flow.md

 # Flow

-The Flow node allows you to automate work in the Flow platform and integrate Flow with other applications. n8n has built-in support for a wide range of Flow features, including creating, updating, and getting tasks.
+The Flow node allows you to automate work in Flow, and integrate Flow with other applications. n8n has built-in support for a wide range of Flow features, including creating, updating, and getting tasks.

 On this page, you'll find a list of operations the Flow node supports and links to more resources.

 !!! note "Credentials"
-    Refer to the [Flow credentials](https://docs.n8n.io/integrations/builtin/credentials/flow/) for guidance on setting up authentication.
+    Refer to [Flow credentials](https://docs.n8n.io/integrations/builtin/credentials/flow/) for guidance on setting up authentication.

 !!! note "Examples and templates"
     For usage examples and templates to help you get started, take a look at n8n's [Flow integrations](https://n8n.io/integrations/flow/){:target="_blank" .external-link} list.